How Much Compensation Can I Claim For A Needlestick Injury?

 However, it is the infections which can frequently be the most problematic result of a needlestick injury.
 Viruses, bacteria, and other contaminations can be transmitted if, for instance, a needle contains traces of blood or bodily fluids.
 In the world of needle stick injury policy & procedure, contaminated needles should be disposed of properly.
 If they have infected another patient, causing contamination or a physical symptom, then you may be owed compensation.

-In the event that you have been involved in a needlestick injury, there are several steps which you can take to improve a future compensation claim.
+In the event that you have suffered from a needlestick injury, there are several steps which you can take to improve a future compensation claim.
+First aid advice suggests cleaning the wound with soap and running water.
+You should always seek medical advice to mitigate the risk of infection.
 While your first course of action should always be to seek medical attention, attempting to do the following can also be useful.
 We advise that you:

 - Record the incident: if you will be making a compensation claim, it is crucial to have evidence.
 Following the injury, it can help to take photographs.
 If there are visible signs of bruising or physical symptoms, photographic evidence of this can be useful, mostly if the wounds are healed by the time of a possible needle stick injury lawsuit.